hdtf-owf/hdtf_docs/docs/documentation/Mechanics/Staged Reloads.md

 ## Activity Names

-the following activitys used for staged reloads are
+the following activity's used for staged reloads are

  - **`ACT_VM_STAGE_MAGIN`**
  - **`ACT_VM_STAGE_EMPTY_MAGIN`**
  - **`ACT_VM_STAGE_BOLTRELEASE`**

-thes are the activitys that are called when the corresponding animation event is set to `1`
+these are the activity's that are called when the corresponding animation event is set to `1`

 ## Emaxple Sequences